SamRaiche/CS50-Final-Project/README.md

 #### Summary

-This project allowed me to learn javascript better.
-It also made me learn about how to think about websites and APIs using frameworks which are used in the real world to build large websites and applications.
+This project allowed us to learn javascript better.
+It also made us learn about how to think about websites and APIs using frameworks which are used in the real world to build large websites and applications.

 Both react and nest.js are really geared towards breaking applications down into smaller pieces.
 React's concept of components a lot like nest's concept of modules.
 Each component / module is responsible for doing one thing.
 It provides an interface: react's interface are "props" and "events" and nest's interface are the API calls exposed from a module's controllers.

-I also liked the fact that I could use javascript on both the UI and API.
+We also liked the fact that we could use javascript on both the UI and API.
 There is really no getting around using javascript on the UI to make websites, but for the API I could have used any programming language.
-While I could have used python / flask, using nest allowed me to just use javascript everywhere.
+While we could have used python / flask, using nest allowed us to just use javascript everywhere.

-I also had to learn how to setup my environment and get the applications to compile and run.
-That was a process and learning curve as I had to learn `npm` and understand things like `package.json`.
+We also had to learn how to setup our environments and get the applications to compile and run.
+That was a process and learning curve as we had to learn `npm` and understand things like `package.json`.